Adnanhoq/TheExtraSemicolon_FrontEnd/README.md

 2. To run the ui tests:
     Login tests, run -  `npm run test-ui:login`
     View Job Roles tests, run -  `npm run test-ui:roles`

+    To run local - change 'process.env.HOMEPAGE_URL' to 'process.env.HOMEPAGE_URL_LOCAL' for all lines.
+    Then run the commands above (make sure local is running back and frontend)

 3. To run the accessibility tests, run `pa11y-ci` These tests should all pass